patternfly/patternfly-elements/elements/pfe-navigation/README.md

 # PatternFly Element | Navigation element
-Site navigation for Red Hat web sites
+Site navigation for Orange Joe's web sites

 ## Usage
 See the [implementation documentation](documentation/implementation.md) for how to build the appropriate markup for your site.